chaoss/website/CHAOSScon/2022EU/event-details.md

 ## Event Details

 ### Code of Conduct at Event
-All speakers and attendees are required to adhere to our [Event Code of Conduct](https://events.linuxfoundation.org/about/code-of-conduct/).
-If you have any concerns regarding code of conduct issues prior to the event or during the event, please contact [Elizabeth Barron](mailto:elizabeth@naramore.net) or [Georg Link](mailto:linkgeorg@gmail.com).

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the CHAOSS Code of Conduct Team at [chaoss-inclusion@lists.linuxfoundation.org](mailto:chaoss-inclusion@lists.linuxfoundation.org).
+All speakers and attendees are required to adhere to the Linux Foundation's [Event Code of Conduct](https://events.linuxfoundation.org/about/code-of-conduct/).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting angela@linuxfoundation.org.

 ***For Emergency Services at the event, please dial (112)***